-- Five hundred thousand dollars (\$500,000) shall be transferred to the Escheat Fund on July 1, 2011. - (2) The remaining balance of the assets and liabilities shall be transferred to the Scholarship Loan Fund for Prospective Teachers established under G.S.
+- (1) Five hundred thousand dollars (\$500,000) shall be transferred to the Escheat Fund on July 1, 2011.
+(2) The remaining balance of the assets and liabilities shall be transferred to the - The remaining balance of the assets and liabilities shall be transferred to the Scholarship Loan Fund for Prospective Teachers established under G.S.
 116-209.33 on January 1, 2012.